 The conference, hosted at the University of Utah, was essentially a crash course on leadership and was primarily divided into sessions such as leading one’s self, leading one’s community, and leading change in the world.

-This conference not only had interesting and informative sessions by leading professionals, but also activities that focused around enhancing skill sets.
-It was also an opportunity for me to make new friends, go out and explore and experience the University of Utah’s wonderful campus.
+This conference not only had interesting and informative sessions by leading professionals but also activities that focused on enhancing skill sets.
+It was also an opportunity for me to make new friends, go out and explore, and experience the University of Utah’s wonderful campus.

 One of my favorite seminars was by Dr. Charles who discussed in detail that the key to leadership was inspiring leadership in others.

 As part of the conference, we visited the Utah State Capitol.
-Here we met a couple of Congressmen of the state of
+Here we met a couple of Congressmen from the state of

 Utah.
 I used the opportunity to discuss the relations and the strategic importance of Pakistan with the Congressmen.